 It is also significant to note that Portugal (trumpeted as the model of drug laws by drug supporters in NZ) coerces treatment and rehabilitation.
 We should reject the notion that coerced treatment (aided by legal sanction) is unworkable or acceptable for drug users.

-The currently illegal status of drugs is an inhibitor that deters people from participating.
+The currently illegal status of drugs is an inhibitor which deters people from participating.
 While there will be some who are enticed by the illegality, most people do not like engagement with criminal behaviour or with criminal distribution networks.
 A 2001 study of 18-29 year olds by the NSW Bureau of Crime Statistics and Research revealed that 29% of those who had never used cannabis cited its illegality as the reason.
 Furthermore, 91% of those currently using cannabis weekly or more said they would consider using more if it were legal.

 Broadcaster and commentator Mike Yardley argues: